tekknolagi/isdt/assignments/04-vcs-constructive.md

    was an accident--he always creates his commits using `git commit -a`, and so he didn't notice that one of them included a local change meant for debugging.
-Since you've already pushed his changes to the public, it's too late to amend them. **Create a new commit on `main` that restores `main-tests.sh` back to how it was before Dr. Garbarini's change.
-Tell us how you did so.**
+Since you've already pushed his changes to the public, it's too late to amend them. **Create a new commit on `main` that brings back the test that Dr. Garbarini got rid of.
+Mention the hash of the commit that introduced the bug in its commit message.** Make sure not to undo any other, intentional changes that happened in the meantime!
 1. Alessia is a disgruntled user of your open source project.
 She opened [an issue](04-vcs-constructive-issue.txt) maligning the project and its esteemed maintainers.
 Make an appropriately cool and collected comment on